sous-chefs/firefox/README.md

   - :upgrade - upgrade the package if a previous version already exists

 #### Properties
   - lang - Language of firefox to install.
-Windows and Mac OS X only.
+Windows and macOS only.
 Default is `en-US`.
   - version - Version of firefox to download.
 Default is `latest`.

 ## Recipes